turbot/steampipe-plugin-ipstack/docs/index.md

 ## Installation

-Download and install the latest ipstack plugin:
+To download and install the latest ipstack plugin:

 ```bash
 $ steampipe plugin install ipstack